-So that is the end of my intro to my Uni Life Series.
+So that is the end of my intro to my Varsity Life Series.
 Be sure to check back for updates and new posts.
 I’m not sure how often I’ll be posting but I promise to do my best!

 To end off: “Life is a series of natural and spontaneous changes.
 Don’t resist them; that only creates sorrow.
 Let reality be reality.
 Let things flow naturally forward in whatever way they like” – Lao Tzu.

 Remember to smile!

 First Year Syndrome: Much like the ‘freshman fifteen’ in the states, first years syndrome refers to when first years gain weight.
 Apparently the average is 7-10kg but its all circumstantial.